 - You can see that in this circuit the motor has a Y connection circuit and two terminals of this connection are linked with the DC supply.

-- The current at stator is set to the rated value to get the same heating condition which the motor has during its normal working.
+- The current at stator is set to the rated value to get the same heating condition that the motor has during its normal working.

-- As we know that the two terminal of stator windings are connected with the DC input so the current move through 2 windings, due to this the total resistance in the path of current will be (2R1).
+- As we know the two terminals of stator windings are connected with the DC input so the current moves through 2 windings, due to this the total resistance in the path of the current will be (2R1).
 Which is given here.

 2R1=VDC/IDC